kubo/snzip/README.md

 If the program name includes `un` such as `snunzip`, it acts as `-d` is set.

 The file format is automatically determined from the file header.
+However it doesn't work for some file formats such as raw and Apple iWork .iwa.

 ### To uncompress file.tar.sz and output to standard out.